lingui/js-lingui/docs/ref/core.rst

    /**
     * Load messages for requested locale and activate it.
-    * This function isn't part of the LinguiJS library because there're
+    * This function isn't part of the LinguiJS library because there are
     * many ways how to load messages — from REST API, from file, from cache, etc.
     */
    async function activate(locale: string) {